betheden/hebrew-grammar/content/stem.rst

 ~~~~~~~~~~~~~

 Passive voice means that the subject of the verb is *receiving* the
-action rather than *performing* the action.
+verbal action rather than *performing* the verbal action.
 In English, passive voice is
 expressed using the helping verb "to be."
 In Biblical Hebrew, the
 passive nature of the verbal action is expressed by the stem formation itself without any helping verbs.